knative/docs/docs/help/contributor/style-guide/documenting-code.md

     - Creating or updating a resource:

-        1. Create a YAML file using the template below:
+        1. Create a YAML file using the following template:

             ```yaml
             # YAML FILE CONTENTS